 The beds will be ready for you when you arrive, we have towels for you, we have wood for the sauna.

 A breakfast buffet is available between 09:00 and 10:00.
 Simple, fresh, good food to start your day.
 Bread baked daily by your host and a mix of continental, cooked and Scandinavian options.

 During the day you eat as your body tells you.
 The kitchen is stocked with local cheese, meats, fruit and more so you can come in and help yourself to lunch when it suits you.

 Yes, you can bring your dog.
-We have only one sleeping box dedicated this purpose, and need to ask for a cleaning fee.
-See also that your beloved animal could stay alone while you eat, as we have to say no to dogs in the kitchen house.
-Bring your leash .
+We have only one sleeping house dedicated to this purpose, and need to ask for a cleaning fee.
+Ensure also that your beloved animal can be left alone while you eat, as we have to say no to dogs in the kitchen house.
+Bring your leash.
 During the summer months we have ground nesting birds so your dog will have to stay on the leash at all times.

 Public ferries run from the port in Bodø just 20 min walk from the airport.
 There are an average of 2 daily departures to and from the island which vary depending on the day of the week/season.
 We will assist you with choosing right boats, or even chartering a private boat should you wish.

 Please be aware that we can experience heavy weather all year round but especially in January, February & March when the ferries might not run.
 We recommend travel insurance should you experience this and find yourself unable to leave the island the catch your flight.
-This is also part of the reason we don’t take less than four night bookings – if you arrive one day later than planned you still have time to enjoy your stay.
+This is also why we advise minimum four night stays – if you arrive one day later than planned you still have time to be.

 During the visit